apache/horaedb-docs/docs/src/en/ecosystem/influxdb.md

 > Note: Query string parameters such as `precision`, `db` aren't supported.

-Measurement will be created automatically like what in influxDB, and each measurement will be mapped to a table in CeresDB.
+Measurement will be mapped to table in CeresDB, and it will be created automatically in first write.

-For example, when inserting data above, table below will be created in CeresDB:
+For example, when inserting data above, table below will be automatically created in CeresDB:

 ```sql
 CREATE TABLE `demo` (